 - making a list of possible witnesses – anyone you think knows about the accusation, the child, or your relationship with the child – make sure you have obtained the contact information of these witnesses.

 Be prepared to give the attorney this information.
-Contact us here at Hooper Law Offices so we can get started by scheduling an appointment.
+Contact us here at Aaron Hooper, Attorney at Law so we can get started by scheduling an appointment.